phrase/phrase-intellij/README.md

 # phrase-intellij

-Plugin to sync translations with Phrase for Android Studio and IntelliJ.
+Plugin to sync translations with Phrase for Android Studio.

 ### Phrase